Jerry Shaw (Shia LaBeouf

 - Shout-Out: The man who started pulling A.R.I.I.A.'s memory banks and then drained her coolant to shut her down?
 His name was Bowman.
 Much of the movie is an homage to HAL's story anyway.

-- Shut Up, Hannibal!: One of the cops smashes A.R.I.I.A.'s eye while it was downloading herself and saying it could not be stopped and the cop was a traitor to the US.
+- Shut Up, Hannibal!: One of the cops smashes A.R.I.I.A.'s eye while it is downloading itself and saying it could not be stopped and the cop was a traitor to the US.

 - Sinister Surveillance: Oh, yes... with a little help from A.R.I.I.A. vision.